bpohoriletz/bpohoriletz.github.io/_posts/2022-03-01-rails-7-app-inside-docker-on-osx-2.md

 ---
 layout: post
-post_title: '[EN] Rails 7 application inside Docker on macOS: Part two - database and Mutagen'
+post_title: '[EN] Rails 7 application inside Docker®  on macOS: Part two - database and Mutagen'
-title: '[EN] Rails 7 application inside Docker on macOS: Part two - database and Mutagen'
+title: '[EN] Rails 7 application inside Docker®  on macOS: Part two - database and Mutagen'
-description: 'How to create Rails 7 app with all dependencies hidden inside a Docker container'
+description: 'How to create Rails 7 app with all dependencies hidden inside a Docker®  container'
 lang: 'enUS'
 ---
 * Time: 5-10 min
 * Level: Beginner
 * Code: [Application][appl]{:target='_blank_'}
+* Revision: Mar 7, 22
 * References:
   * [Part one][part_one]{:target='_blank_'}
   * [Mutagen Compose example][mutagen_compose]{:target='_blank_'}
+  * [Docker®  on Mac - how to speed it up?][mutagen]{:target='_blank_'}

 In this part we will add PostgreSQL databases for develpment and test environments and use Mutagen to speed things up